FIN392/Raspberry/My_Raspberry_installation/README.md

 Launch Raspberry Pi Imager.

-Click on 'Choose SD card' and select the correct SD card unit.
+Click on 'Operating System' and select '*Raspberry Pi OS (32-bit)*'.

-Click on 'Choose OS' and select '*Raspberry Pi OS (32-bit)*'.
+Click on 'Storage' and select the correct SD card unit.

 Click on '*WRITE*'.